Base Cost: 22.5 points *

 Agelessness: as undead creatures, conventional vampires are close to immortal.
 As long as they continue to prey upon the living for their blood, and aren't slain by direct violence perpetrated against their person, classic vampires may persist in their existence indefinitely.
 These creatures will typically, if at full Health, retain the appearance they possessed upon their demise.

 Biological Vampirism: the classic, blood-sucking vampire has a strongly limited form of this power, which allows them to derive sustenance solely from the living blood of animal creatures.
-On contact with a potential target, a traditional vampire may begin to feed upon him or her if they cannot pass a Willpower ACT roll against this rank value 20 capability, an ACT allowed on each turn of feeding.
+On contact with a potential target, a traditional vampire may begin to feed upon him or her if they cannot pass a Psyche (will) FEAT roll against this Excellent (20) ranked capability, a FEAT allowed on each turn of feeding.

 This assumes that the vampire has managed to access their bloodstream, of course, which involves either opening the target's skin (most often with fangs) or by clamping his or her mouth onto an already open wound.
 In a single turn, a conventional vampire may draw out up to twenty ounces of blood, which is enough to render a normal human dizzy - but won't actually inflict lethal harm in and of itself.